 Before I go on, I have to address the title of this entry.
 I say this because I have always wanted to be beautiful.
 I have always wanted to be wanted, to be included, invited and desired.
 Then again, I am all of this to some people.
 However, to myself, I struggled with this for years.

 These questions are bigger than we think.

 Maybe it was the sixth grade.
 Or, maybe I remember this from a time in middle school when the curriculum called for a group of older teens to come into our classroom.
-The school brought in kids to come in and speak to our class.
+The school brought in kids to speak to our class.
 No, wait.
 The first time was in the sixth grade.
 I’m sure of it.
-This was during the Nancy Reagan, “Just say No” era.
+This was during the Nancy Reagan “Just Say No” era.
 So maybe this was somewhere around 1982 or 1983.

 Of course, the message to say no to drugs was confused by stories of what, why’s and where’s that came from older kids who appeared more like rock-star gangsters than anything else.
 They were sent in to be a deterrent.
-But no. Instead, this gave some of us ideas.
+But instead, this gave some of us ideas.

 See, the attraction is real and often, the message to “say no” is confused by a series of needs and insecurities.
 For example, there are programs that allow for inmates from a nearby correctional facility to speak with students.